Heat vs. Knicks Predictions & Picks - Eastern Conference Semifinals Game 6

 Heat Performance Insights

-- Miami has had to count on its defense, which ranks second-best in the NBA (109.8 points allowed per game), as it ranks worst in the league on offense with just 109.5 points per contest.
+- Although Miami is scoring just 109.5 points per game (worst in NBA), its defense has been playing really well, as it ranks second-best in the league by ceding 109.8 points per game.

-- This year, the Heat rank 25th in the league in assists, dishing out 23.8 per game.
+- This year, the Heat rank 25th in the league in assists, delivering 23.8 per game.

-- The Heat rank 16th in the NBA by draining 12 threes per contest, but they have a 34.4% shooting percentage from downtown, which ranks fourth-worst in the league.
+- The Heat, who are 16th in the league with 12 made threes per game, are shooting just 34.4% from downtown, which is fourth-worst in the NBA.

 Knicks Performance Insights

-- With 116 points scored per game and 113.1 points allowed, New York is 11th in the league offensively and 12th on defense.
+- New York scores 116 points per game and allow 113.1, making them 11th in the league offensively and 12th on defense.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.